anissatta/kamsys/README.md

 ## How it works

-- It takes photo using a cellphone with *IPWebcam* installed.
-(It is a nice app which when started as a web server, takes a photo every time it receives a request at a certain port at which it listens and returns a JPEG image to the owner of the request) It then uploads the photo to a remote server via FTP after adding a timestamp to it.
+- Now instead of an IPWebcam-installed device, I use a Logicool HD Webcam to take a photo. ~~It takes photo using a cellphone with *IPWebcam* installed.
+(It is a nice app which when started as a web server, takes a photo every time it receives a request at a certain port at which it listens and returns a JPEG image to the owner of the request)~~ It then uploads the photo to a remote server via FTP after adding a timestamp to it.
 It also creates a video file from photos it has taken using ffmpeg and uploads it, every time a number of unprocessed photos reaches 72.
 - fig 1: a computer running Kamsys at my apartment.
   - ![kamsys](kamsys.jpg)